-Cloud computing is moving to the forefront as a focus for IT leaders, C-suite executives, and board members.
-Learn how cloud can be a catalyst for enterprise business transformation—and a potential game-changer for how financial services organizations will operate in the future.
+Cloud computing is moving to the forefront as a focus for IT leaders, C-suite executives and board members.
+Learn how cloud can be a catalyst for enterprise business transformation—and a potential game-changer for how financial services organisations will operate in the future.

-The leading public cloud providers offer an array of innovative products-as-a-service that can be accessed on their platforms and help banks implement business and operating models to improve revenue generation, increase customer insights, contain costs, deliver market-relevant products quickly and efficiently, and help monetize enterprise data assets.
-The cloud also offers a huge opportunity to synchronize the enterprise; to break down operational and data silos across risk, finance, regulatory, customer support, and more.
-Once massive data sets are combined in one place, the organization can apply advanced analytics for integrated insights.
+The leading public cloud providers offer an array of innovative products-as-a-service that can be accessed on their platforms and help banks implement business and operating models to improve revenue generation, increase customer insights, contain costs, deliver market-relevant products quickly and efficiently, and help monetise enterprise data assets.
+The cloud also offers a huge opportunity to synchronise the enterprise; to break down operational and data silos across risk, finance, regulatory, customer support and more.
+Once massive data sets are combined in one place, the organisation can apply advanced analytics for integrated insights.

-After years of focusing on the technology’s value as a cheaper, faster, and more “elastic” alternative to on-premise data storage, bank leaders are considering how they can leverage the cloud in three areas “above the line” to create new business frontiers and in three areas “below the line” to optimize the organization.
+After years of focusing on the technology’s value as a cheaper, faster and more “elastic” alternative to on-premise data storage, bank leaders are considering how they can leverage the cloud in three areas “above the line” to create new business frontiers and in three areas “below the line” to optimise the organisation.
 Applying cloud technology in these six areas may help banks drive improved business performance and shareholder returns.

 Critical sources of value enabled by cloud transformation: